Open-Attestation/oa-encryption/README.md

 #### keyLength

-The default value of `keyLength` is 256 bits.
+The default value of `keyLength` is 256 bits, based on the [NIST publication](http://csrc.nist.gov/publications/nistpubs/800-38D/SP-800-38D.pdf).

 #### ivLength

-The default value of `ivLength` is 96 bytes.
+The default value of `ivLength` is 96 bits, based on the [NIST publication](http://csrc.nist.gov/publications/nistpubs/800-38D/SP-800-38D.pdf).

 #### tagLength

-The default value of `tagLength` is 128 bits.
+The default value of `tagLength` is 128 bits, based on the [NIST publication](http://csrc.nist.gov/publications/nistpubs/800-38D/SP-800-38D.pdf).

 #### version